Live cohort · The GeoSpatial Hub

 © The GeoSpatial Hub

-IncludesLive & recorded lessons, quizzes, exercises, AI prompts, course chat
+Includes3 modules, recorded lessons, 2 recorded live sessions, quizzes, exercises, AI prompts, datasets

 ToolsQGIS · AI assistants